SOME HYDROPLANE PRINCIPLES

 mechanic to do the work for me.
 I've always had that ability to just

-visually see something done and then I could pick it up immediately very easy.
-These
+visually see something done and then I could pick most things up immediately very easy.

-days cracking 70, that not quite so good now.
+Now in 2010 and cracking 70, that quick learning is now not quite so good.

 the old red motor going, well, sort of.
 An interesting point about this hydro